How to Avoid Sitting During the Workday

 Don’t Sit This One Out

 Sitting less is easier said than done for the majority of the U.S. workforce.
-Most organizational cultures instill a structure that requires employees to remain seated at their desks or around conference tables for the greater part of the 8+ hour work day.
+Most organizational cultures instill a structure that requires employees to remain seated at their desks or around conference tables for the greater part of a typical eight-hour workday.
 And then there’s the commute to and from work.
 We don’t always have 15 minutes to spare for a leisurely walk around the block.
 Sitting is dangerous both in the literal sense as mentioned above, but also for businesses because productivity slows the longer employees are seated at their desks.
 Organizations must find ways to encourage their employees to be active throughout the day and break the cycle of sitting.
 Their lives depend on it.

 There are a number of ways we can prevent the symptoms of sitting from getting the best of us, including taking breaks from work to walk around the office, using an exercise ball in place of an office chair and stretching our neck, arms and legs to keep the muscles active and metabolism up.
 I prefer to avoid sitting all together and have compiled a list of four ways to fight the culture of sitting: